Rang3l2/HTB-Walkthroughs/Easy-BountyHunter.md

 development@bountyhunter:~$
 ```

-The development account is able to run the ticketValidator as root.
+The development account is able to run the ticketValidator program as root.

 ```
 development@bountyhunter:/opt/skytrain_inc$ sudo -l